-- In Idle mode, press the Menu soft key to access Menu mode. - Scroll using the Navigation keys to reach a main menu, Settings for example.
-Press the Select soft key or the key to enter the menu. - If the menu contains sub-menus, Language for example, you can access them by pressing the Select soft key or the key. - If the menu that you have selected contains further options, repeat this step. - To scroll through the menus, press the Up or Down navigation keys. - To confirm the chosen setting, press the Select soft key, or the key. - 6.
-To return to the previous menu level, press the 5 key, or the c key.
+- 1. In Idle mode, press the Menu soft key to access Menu mode. - Scroll using the Navigation keys to reach a main menu, Settings for example.
+Press the Select soft key or the ox key to enter the menu. - If the menu contains sub-menus, Phone settings for example, you can access them by pressing the Select soft key or the key.

+If the menu that you have selected contains further options, repeat this step.

+- 4. To scroll through the menus, press the Up or Down keys. - 5.
+To confirm the chosen setting, press the Select soft key, or the ok key. - To return to the previous menu level, press the Skey or the c key. - 7.
+To exit the menu without changing the settings, press the $e^{i\Phi}$ key.